alevyinroc/Presentations/Developers - Let's be Friends/outline.md

    * Don't filter in the app, be as specific as possible when telling SQL Server what you want
    * HME example - one property, copy/paste Excel vs. WHERE (20 seconds vs. sub-second)
    * SARGability
+     * Functions in `WHERE` clause
+     * Why use UPPER() when the database is in a case-insensitive collation?
    * We don't want to saturate or wait for the network
  * Give SQL Server every bit of information possible so that it can make a good decision
    * The more SQL Server knows about your data, the less work it has to do